0-1CxH/Chinese-Rhymer/README.md

 As shown in the example, all Non-Chinese characters are ignored, and words whose length less than minLen=2 or more than maxLen=6 are also ignored.<br>

+### downloadLyricsOfAPlayList(playlistid,filename)
+With playlist and filename input, the crawler download ALL lyrics from the assigned NetEase playlist.<br>
+This function is mainly based on getPlaylistInfoByHibaiAPI(id), which provides the information of all songs in a playlist. <br>
+As you may notice, "TransCode=020111" is defined by the API, meaning the playlist is from NetEase Music.<br>
+The Hibai also has API of web-crawling other music websites, please contact the Hibai for more information. <br>
+And my src code includes the API provided by NetEase itself, please contact the NetEase for more information.<br>

+Here is an example:

+>>> downloadLyricsOfAPlayList("313835828","0001.txt")

+### analyzeAFile(filename,database)
+After initiated an empty database (using Excel for convienence) with "initEmptyDB(dbname)", the xls/xlsx file is ready for storing analyse results. <br>
+"analyzeAFile()" uses lyrics text file and databse file as input, by analyzing LRC line by line using "analyzeSentence()" and record the result returned in specific workbook sheets.<br>
+This process consume so much time (Average: 30min/150songs).

+Here is an example:

+>>> analyzeAFile("0001.txt","db.xlsx")

+## Appendix

 **Rhyme Coordinate** is the position of the Chinese YunMu(韵母) in the Mandarin Rhyme Table(普通话押韵表),which is listed below:

 >一、佳麻　 a ia ua　　<br>